vonkanehoffen/wix-style-react/docs/usage/MOBILE_WEB_GUIDELINES.md

 This document describes best practices to create a mobile-friendly web application using wix-style-react.

+Here's a [demo application](https://apps.wix.com/wix-style-react-mobile) that follows the practices below (also rendered with [SSR](https://apps.wix.com/wix-style-react-mobile/ssr)).

 ## Table of Contents

 - [Fluid Design](#fluid-design)